GaryCooper-pm/PP4-Django-project/README.md

 - As a Admin user you can create draft posts so that you can finish writing the content later.
     - Whenever a post author decides to write a blog post, they have a dropdown option to pick from, and they can either choose the post status as "Draft" or "Publish".

+- As a Admin user you can create a new category so that you can select it when creating a new post.
+    - Whenever a post author decides to write a blog post, they have a dropdown option of categories to pick from.

 - As a Admin user you can approve or disapprove comments so that you can filter out objectionable comments.
     - Admins may be able to read submitted comments and decide via the Django admin panel if they would like to approve or delete comments.